AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

 ### ✅ **Initiate RDP Session from LTP-HLP01**

-### 🎯 Objective
-Verify remote access works using domain credentials from the support workstation.
+#### 🎯 Objective: *Verify remote access works using domain credentials from the support workstation.*

 ### 🛠️ Instructions